mclaughlin-ryan/rmclaughlin4.github.io/README.md

 <!--<p style="text-align:center">-->
 <center><p>
   The image above is of the user interface with a retinal OCT image slice (vertical view of the retina) and segmented retinal layers in blue.
-The front of the retina is at top, the back of the retina is at bottom.
+The front of the retina is at top, the back of the retina at bottom.
 </p></center>

 <p align="center">